apache/buildstream/doc/source/arch_remote_execution.rst

 Use of sandboxes outside builds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Because staging requires *integration-commands* to be run, a sandbox is necessary for the *bst checkout* command to run.
+Because staging requires *integration-commands* to be run, a sandbox is necessary for the *bst artifact checkout* command to run.

 A sandbox is also required for the *bst shell* command.
 Because the REAPI does not provide any mechanism for interactive use, *bst shell* will always use a local sandbox.